- Who We Are

 Indirect Services provide collaborative consultation between the special education teacher and the general education teacher which focuses on adjusting the learning environment and/or modifying and adapting instructional techniques and methods to meet the individual needs of the student in the general education classroom.
 Agreed-upon strategies are delivered by the special education teacher and/or the general education teacher.

 SETSS are provided for a minimum of three hours a week up to a maximum of 50 percent of the school day.
+The three-hour minimum applies even if the student is receiving other special education programs and services such as integrated co-teaching class or special class services.
 If the intensity of the student's need warrants special education teacher support services for more than 50 percent of the school day, other supplementary aids and services, provided in the general education setting, in addition to Special Education Teacher Support Services may be considered.

 The total number of students with a disability assigned to a resource room (SETSS) teacher in New York City may not exceed 30 students at the elementary level or 38 students with disabilities in grades 7 through 12 or a in multi-level middle school program operating on a period (departmentalized) basis.